Step 4: Negotiating Agreement and Finalizing Judgment

 Litigation refers to spending time in a courtroom arguing your respective positions and leaving it up to a judge to make decisions that will impact how assets are divided, where your children will live, how much support will be provided (and for how long) and who will pay for attorney fees or other costs related to your divorce.

 We don’t have to tell you that litigation is unpredictable.
 No matter how well you (or your attorney) knows the law, judges are human too.
 They sometimes make mistakes and they often have a ton of discretion when applying the law.

 If the issues involved in your divorce are complicated and/or your spouse has an experienced attorney representing them, you should strongly consider hiring an attorney to represent you.
-While we do not offer traditional full representation through Hello Divorce, we can assist you if you are in the Bay Area through our partner law firm Levine Family Law Group.
+While Hello Divorce does not offer legal services, if you are in the Bay Area, we recommend you contact Levine Family Law Group for a consultation.

 Even if you have already hired an attorney, we can still help you keep your costs down.
 Browse our resource library to learn more about divorce so that you do not have to spend time (and therefore get billed) for questions you can answer on your own.